finaldie/final_magic_note/README.md

 NOTE:

-    Better to separate using magicnote and magicnote_git, or your data repository may need extra efforts to repair
+    1. Better to separate using magicnote and magicnote_git, or your data repository may need extra efforts to repair
+    2. If you want to use command auto complete, just include magicnote_complete.bash or magicnote_complete_git.bash in your bashrc

 Install: